Pleasure Without Guilt - Jane's Mindful Musings, Rambler Cafe

 Where did the stigma of guilt get attached to the enjoyment of something that brings us joy?
 How many times have we all used the words guilty pleasure?
 In the dictionary, it is defined as “something pleasurable that induces minor feelings of guilt”.

 So what are these so-called guilty pleasures that we are supposed to feel ashamed of?
-Well, as I was preparing this post I did a little research and here are some of the activities that were consistently listed as something we are supposed to feel ashamed to indulge in.
+Well, as I was preparing this post I did a little research and here are some of the activities that were consistently listed as something we are supposed to feel bad about indulging in.
 Sleeping in until noon, binge watching a TV show or rom-com movies, having a glass of wine after work, eating greasy food, spending all day in your PJ’s or reading a romance novel just to name a few.

 For me, ever since I was a child, I have loved chocolate.
 Not chocolate cake, donuts, pudding or any other chocolate confection but I love chocolate bars.
-To this day there is nothing that brings me joy like lounging with a good book and a chocolate bar to slowly savour.
+To this day there is nothing that brings me joy like lounging with a good book and a chocolate bar to savor slowly.

-As an adult there has always been these feelings of guilt about eating them and I even tried to switch to dark chocolate for my indulgence.
-But here is the thing, my palate does not enjoy bitter flavours and why should I not feel happy enjoying a sweet, milky chocolate bar?
+As an adult there have always been these feelings of guilt about eating them and I even tried to switch to dark chocolate.
+But here is the thing, my palate does not enjoy bitter flavors and why should I not feel happy enjoying a sweet, milky chocolate bar?

 Practice finding happiness in your life and acknowledge that you are worthy of it.
 Shouldn’t we be free to enjoy whatever we like without shame if we're not hurting ourselves or others?